Skip navigation

 Image Source: this Reality-Equality-Equity-Justice image is widely used and has been attributed to @restoringracialjustice.
 We thank its developer.

-Progress has been made to reduce commercial tobacco use through regulations, education, and prevention strategies.
+Progress has been made in reducing commercial tobacco use through regulations, education, and prevention strategies.
 However, as overall smoking rates decline, not all populations are equally protected or supported.
 Disparities in use and nicotine dependence result from a combination of factors, including:

 • targeting of specific communities by the commercial tobacco industry through disproportionate product marketing, sponsorships for cultural events, celebrity endorsements, and other tactics;